India is one of the biggest markets for smartphones which is not surprising since the number of smartphone users is very huge in India.

 The landscape of the smartphone market in India started changing by 2014 when a Chinese smartphone brand called Redmi entered India with Mi 3.
 It was loaded with features while offering it at a less price compared to the existing competitors like Samsung.

 Redmi Mi 3 was an instant hit.
-People flocked to buy this smartphone and here onwards many Chinese brands like Oppo, Vivo entered the scene and disrupted the Indian market.
+People flocked to buy this smartphone and from here onwards many Chinese brands like Oppo, and Vivo entered the scene and disrupted the Indian market.

-Fast forward today, the top 2 brands in India are Xiaomi and Samsung, each having close to 20% market share.
+Fast forward to today, the top 2 brands in India are Vivo and Samsung, each having more than 15% market.
+It is followed closely by another Chinese brand, realme with around 12% share.

-Indian smartphone market saw a shipment of over 48 million units in the third quarter of 2021.
-Although this is a 12% decline compared to last year.
+Indian smartphone market saw a shipment of 64 million units in the first half of 2023.
+However, the second quarter of 2023 saw a drop in shipment by 3% compared to last year.

-Vivo and Realme held third and fourth place with 16.4% and 15.7% market share respectively.
-Oppo came next with a 10.7% of market share.
+Realme and Oppo held third and fourth place with 12.6% and 11% market share respectively.
+Xiaomi came next with 11% of the market share.

-Apart from these, other brands like OnePlus and Apple saw a significant rise in their sales with the newer Nord 2 and price drops in iPhone 12 and iPhone 11 series.
+Apart from these, other brands like OnePlus and Apple saw a significant rise in their sales with the newer Nord series at various price points and price drops in iPhone 13 and iPhone 12 series.

 Don’t let the number of companies in the Indian market fool you.
 Oppo, Vivo, Realme, OnePlus and iQOO comes under one parent company called BBK Electronics.

-Xiaomi and BBK Electronics are the two companies that together hold around 75% of the smartphone market share in India.
+Transsion, Xiaomi, and BBK Electronics are the three companies that together hold around 70% of the smartphone market share in India.

 Samsung is the only non-Chinese company that has a significant hold in the market.
-With the success of their Galaxy Series (A, M and F) phones, Samsung has managed to be on the top of consumers’ purchase decisions.
+With the success of their Galaxy Series (A, M, and F) phones, Samsung has managed to be at the top of consumers’ purchase decisions.

 What makes Chinese brands so popular?